skalenetwork/validator-cli/README.md

 Required params:

-1) Address - Ethereum address of the validator
+1) Address - Ethereum address that will be unlinked

 Optional arguments: